bilelsgh/ranked_retrieval_cs3245/README.txt

-index.py             - This file builds the dictionary and postings list from the reuters dataset. search.py            - This file helps to evaluate queries and outputs the K most relevant docID that matches the query, in decreasing order of relevance. dictionary.txt       - This file contains the sorted Terms, Document Frequency and Offset to find the corresponding posting lists of the terms. postings.txt         - This file contains the list of DocID for the individual Terms that we have extracted.
+index.py             - This file builds the dictionary and postings list from the reuters dataset. search.py            - This file helps to evaluate queries and outputs the K most relevant docID that matches the query, in decreasing order of relevance. preprocessor.py      - This file aims to preprocess the query file to queries information . dictionary.txt       - This file contains the sorted Terms, Document Frequency and Offset to find the corresponding posting lists of the terms. postings.txt         - This file contains the list of DocID for the individual Terms that we have extracted.
 Additionally skip pointers are also appended to speed up the search process. documents_length.txt - This file contains docID and docLength to remove recomputation of docLength everytime we process another query.